-EMDR IGTP-EMDR Integrative Group Treatment Protocol - Adult [Jarero and Artigas, 2000] For Use With Providing treatment to large groups of people (both children and adults) impacted by large- scale critical incidents.
+EMDR IGTP-EMDR Integrative Group Treatment Protocol - Adult [Jarero and Artigas, 2000] For Use With Providing treatment to large groups of people (both children and adults) impacted by large-scale critical incidents.
 Phase 1 Client History Attention to basic needs (shelter, food, security) and getting permission to treat (from hosting organization).
-Establish emotional protection team (and gather history through this team: symptoms, For children use toys and play during phases 1 & 2.
-Establish emotional protection team (and gather history through this team. symptoms, family status, infrastructure, etc.).
+For children use toys and play during phases Establish emotional protection team (and gather history through this team: symptoms, family status, infrastructure, etc.).
 Organize meeting to explain trauma from adaptive information processing perspective.
+1 & 2.
 Invite people to participate in a small group process (if many people, schedule multiple sessions over many days-no more than 20-30 participants in a group).
 Two hours are scheduled for a group session.
-Phase 2 Preparation PART ONE: Goal of building rapport and trust (with children-use drums, puppets, toys, storytelling, etc.).
-Emotional protection team is introduced and placed around the circle (try to have 8-10 participants per team member).
+Phase 2 Preparation 13.
+PART ONE : Goal of building rapport and trust (with children-use drums, puppets, toys, storytelling, etc.).
+14. Emotional protection team is introduced and placed around the circle (try to have 8-10 participants per team member).
 Active supportive listening is the role-do not probe for emotional responses or information.
-Explain group process, policies and procedures.
+15. Explain group process, policies and procedures.
 Do brief introductions.
 Introduce AIP (adaptive information processing).
-Ask people for symptoms they may be exhibiting (Have any of you been experiencing nightmares?
+16. Ask people for symptoms they may be exhibiting (Have any of you been experiencing nightmares?
 Show of hands).
-Don't force anyone to talk, and note if there is any deterioration or dysfunction-those who are unable to attend to their basic responsibilities and activities.
+17. Don't force anyone to talk, and note if there is any deterioration or dysfunction-those who are unable to attend to their basic responsibilities and activities.
 (Triage those who may need more personal attention.)
-Normalize symptoms.
+18. Normalize symptoms.
 Teach self-soothing activities (abdominal breathing, concentration exercise, pleasant memory, butterfly hug)-remind that they can use these activities any time Share coping strategies to use after a trauma (i.e., drinking water, eating healthy, exercise, self-soothing techniques, etc.).
 Prepare for trauma work by checking and validating the signs and symptoms of PTSD (can do IES or CRTES).
 Encourage people to verbalize traumatic memories as much as they feel comfortable doing so.
-PART TWO: Introduce and use HAP SUD scale measure (HAP faces).
-Give out paper and crayons and write name on top left page and then turn over the paper.
-Phase 3 Assessment 24.
+22. PART TWO : Introduce and use HAP SUD scale measure (HAP faces).
+23. Give out paper and crayons and write name on top left page and then turn over the paper.
+Dhasa 2 24.
 Divide into four squares; put letters A, B, C, D on each square.
-3. As a group, remember the event, and raise their hands to acknowledge that they are thinking about worst part of event.
-Draw in square "A" a picture that represents this experience.
+Phase 3 Assessment 3.
+As a group, remember the event, and raise their hands to acknowledge that they are thinking about worst part of event.
+Assessificit Draw in square "A" a picture that represents this experience.
 Have them do SUD rating 0-10 and any NC.
 Write them down.
-Phase 4 Desensitization Put crayons aside and do butterfly hug for 60 seconds while looking at picture "A." Observe feelings and draw whatever you want in square B related to the event.
-Get another SUD when you look at square "B"-write it down Do butterfly hug for 60 seconds again looking at picture "B" Repeat steps 1-4 for pictures "C" and "D" Look at drawing that disturbs you the most, and write down the SUD about how you feel about the drawing now.
-Tables adapted from n Marilyn Luber's Scripted Protocols (2009, 2013) and original theorists' publications. ©2013, 2018 Beverlee Laidlaw Chasse
+Phase 4 7.
+Put crayons aside and do butterfly hug for 60 seconds while looking at picture "A." Desensitization 8.
+Observe feelings and draw whatever you want in square B related to the event.
+9. Get another SUD when you look at square "B"-write it down 10.
+Do butterfly hug for 60 seconds again looking at picture "B"11.
+Repeat steps 1-4 for pictures "C" and "D" 12.
+Look at drawing that disturbs you the most, and write down the SUD about how you feel about the drawing now.